malynium/yemi-cli/README.md

 ### Easily create new articles for your blog

-run `npx yemi article <article-name>` inside of your blog's local repo folder, and we'll scaffold out your article markdown file with Yemi's metadata.
+Run `npm install -g @malynium/yemi` inside of your blog's local repo folder.

+Then `yemi article <article-name>` and we'll scaffold out your article's markdown file, including Yemi's metadata.